saifurcubd/Cancer-Detection/README.md

 **Data directory and Files:**

 **Datasets:**
-Dataset1: first dataset that collected from cohen et al. for binary cancer detection
+Dataset1: first dataset that collected from cohen et al. for binary cancer detection.

-Dataset2: Second dataset that collected from cohen et al. for localized cancer detection
+Dataset2: Second dataset that collected from cohen et al. for localized cancer detection. \\
+FullDataset: Its consist of all patients data for both binary and localize cancer detection.

+SD1: sub-dataset1 for binary binary cancer detection as same as dataset1.